Have questions? We're here.

 Day 26-27: Chukchi Sea | Bering Strait

 As you sail westwards to Nome, along the northern coast of Alaska, where the U.S. and Russia are only 100 km (60 miles) apart, separated by the Bering Sea, there is ample time to reflect on your adventures while scanning the water for marine life.
-You Hope to get permission to ship cruise close by Point Hope, Little Diomede, and King Islands in Alaska.
+Share, edit, and submit pictures in the photo competition and attend final lectures from your team of onboard experts.
+You hope to get permission to ship cruise near Point Hope, Little Diomede, and King Islands in Alaska.

 Day 28: Nome | Disembark | Fly to Anchorage